George Millar (writer): Author

 He returned to England three months later when the US Army pushed the Germans out of that part of France.
 He took a month's leave, rented a cottage in the country, and wrote the manuscript of Maquis, the nickname of the French Resistance.
 The book was cleared for publication in 1945.
 In an immediate and vivid account, he drew on his journalistic skills to describe life living in the woods with the Maquis, various sabotage missions against the railways and trying to organise the villages before liberation by the Americans.
 Millar considered this work a failure, but it received good reviews and Charles de Gaulle privately complimented him on it.

 Maquis sold well and was followed by Horned Pigeon (1946) which was based on "prolific notes I had dictated ... to a shorthand typist, during the month's leave following my escape".
 The second book "was, if anything, more successful than the first".

 Millar and Isabel divorced their previous spouses, and they married in 1946.
 He bought a Looe lugger Truant and sailed with Isabel to Greece on an extended honeymoon.
 This journey was recorded in Isabel and the Sea (1948).
 In Road to Resistance (1979) he records that while their boat was in Paris he received a summons from General Charles de Gaulle who had read Maquis and had taken the trouble on a trip in the area to detour to the village of Vieilley where Millar had been based.

 Farmer

 After the war, Millar and his wife became cattle farmers at Sydling Court, near Dorchester.
 Millar continued to write, recording his yachting holidays as travel books.

 His second wife did not recover consciousness after a car accident in 1989, and died in 1990.
 He retired from the farm to a house in Bridport, and died at Warmwell House in Dorchester in 2005.
 He had no children.

 An annual prize in his honour is awarded at Bridport literary festival.

+Millar's literary archive is held at the National Library of Scotland.